Newtown (NSW)

 An assessment of population growth drivers in Newtown reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Newtown NSW's population is approximately 15,506 as of Aug 2025.
-This figure represents an increase of 839 people since the 2021 Census, which reported a population of 14,667.
-The ABS estimated resident population in June 2024 was 15,548, with an additional 15 validated new addresses since the Census date contributing to this change.
-This results in a population density ratio of 9,876 persons per square kilometer, placing Newtown among the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
-Between the Census and Aug 2025, Newtown's population growth rate of 5.7% is within 0.7 percentage points of the state average of 6.4%, suggesting competitive growth fundamentals.
-Overseas migration contributed approximately 86.3% of overall population gains during recent periods in Newtown.
+Newtown's population, as of November 2025, is approximately 15,506.
+This figure represents an increase of 839 people since the 2021 Census, which recorded a population of 14,667.
+The growth is inferred from ABS estimated resident population data of 15,548 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 9,876 persons per square kilometer, placing Newtown within the top 10% of locations assessed by AreaSearch.
+The area's 5.7% growth since the Census is close to the state average of 6.7%.
+Overseas migration contributed approximately 86.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
-These projections indicate above median population growth is expected for the area until 2041, with an increase of 2,386 persons projected by that year, reflecting a total increase of 15.7% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, Newtown is projected to have an above median population growth, increasing by 2,386 persons over the 17-year period, reflecting a total increase of 15.7%.

 Frequently Asked Questions - Population